I am a femme on a mission.

 Years later, I am now an out, proud, self-identified femme lesbian.
 I wear make-up nearly every day, dress femininely, and I’m still as gay as ever.

-The goal of this website is to increase femme visibility and foster discussion of the many diverse shapes, sizes, and forms that lesbians can take.
+My goal with this website is to increase femme visibility and foster discussion of the many diverse shapes, sizes, and forms that lesbians can take.
 Beyond this, I also hope to fight back against the current of media and misogyny that traps women into believing that femininity is weakness, when in fact it can be a source of great strength.

 I will be discussing my personal experiences as a femme lesbian, but please know that all are welcome here!
 I am committed to creating a safe space for people of all identities, ages, and backgrounds.
 The more voices that join the conversation, the better!